Mass spectrometry: Interpretation of mass spectra

 Since the precise structure or peptide sequence of a molecule is deciphered through the set of fragment masses, the interpretation of mass spectra requires combined use of various techniques.
 Usually the first strategy for identifying an unknown compound is to compare its experimental mass spectrum against a library of mass spectra.
 If no matches result from the search, then manual interpretation or software assisted interpretation of mass spectra must be performed.
 Computer simulation of ionization and fragmentation processes occurring in mass spectrometer is the primary tool for assigning structure or peptide sequence to a molecule.
 An a priori structural information is fragmented in silico and the resulting pattern is compared with observed spectrum.
 Such simulation is often supported by a fragmentation library that contains published patterns of known decomposition reactions.
 Software taking advantage of this idea has been developed for both small molecules and proteins.

 Analysis of mass spectra can also be spectra with accurate mass.
 A mass-to-charge ratio value (m/z) with only integer precision can represent an immense number of theoretically possible ion structures; however, more precise mass figures significantly reduce the number of candidate molecular formulas.
 A computer algorithm called formula generator calculates all molecular formulas that theoretically fit a given mass with specified tolerance.

 A recent technique for structure elucidation in mass spectrometry, called precursor ion fingerprinting, identifies individual pieces of structural information by conducting a search of the tandem spectra of the molecule under investigation against a library of the product-ion spectra of structurally characterized precursor ions.

+Particularly unstable ions may disintegrate while passing through the analyzer.
+If it undergoes the reaction M^{z+} -> M'^{z+} + (other parts)| when entering the analyzer, it would undergo a circular motion of radius $R' = \tfrac{v (m'/z)}{Be}$.
+This would then show up in the resulting spectrogram as a peak that is apparently made by an ion with $(m^*/z) = (\tfrac{m'^2}{m}/z)$.
+Since there is no actual ion with mass $m^*$, this is called an abnormal peak, or a metastable ion peak.
+In general, a meta stable ion peak is a broad peak centered at a highly non-integer value of $m^*/z$.
+The existence of a metastable ion peak at $(\tfrac{m'^2}{m}/z)$ is strong evidence that two ions of masses $m/z, m'/z$ are in fact related by the reaction M^{z+} -> M'^{z+} + (other parts)|.